Israeli troops battle Hamas militants in southern Gaza

 "Pieces of concrete started falling on us," he said.

-In Deir al-Balah further to the north, Walaa Abu Libda found shelter at a hospital, but said her four-year-old daughter remained trapped under rubble.

-"I don't know if she is dead or alive," said Libda, one of an estimated 1.8 million people displaced in Gaza - roughly three-quarters of the population, according to UN figures.
+Three more Israeli soldiers were killed in fighting in the territory, the army said on Tuesday, raising the number of troop deaths there to 78.

-The Israeli army on Tuesday denied telling the World Health Organisation (WHO) to empty an aid warehouse in southern Gaza within 24 hours before ground operations in the area render it unusable.
+The military denied telling the World Health Organization to empty an aid warehouse in southern Gaza within 24 hours before ground operations in the area render it unusable.

-On Monday, WHO chief Tedros Adhanom Ghebreyesus wrote on X that his organisation had received a notification from the military "that we should remove our supplies from our medical warehouse in southern Gaza within 24 hours".
+WHO chief Tedros Adhanom Ghebreyesus earlier wrote on social media platform X that his organisation had received a notification from the army "that we should remove our supplies from our medical warehouse in southern Gaza within 24 hours".

 Key ally the United States has cautioned Israel to do more to avert civilian casualties as operations shift to the south.